 “Not yet,” Emily said, grinning despite herself.
 “Maybe you can tell me about it later.
 You good for now?”

-“Yeah,” Clara said, already back to her book, her fingers tracing the pages like they held the secrets of the universe.
+“Yeah,” Clara said, already focused on her book, her fingers moving slowly across the pages.

 Ben’s room was next door, its walls plastered with rocket-ship decals and glow-in-the-dark stars.
 The six-year-old was curled up on his bed, his dark curls falling over his eyes as he scribbled on a sketchpad.
 Crayons were scattered across his quilt, and his latest drawing showed a clown with a red nose, blue hair, and a grin that stretched too wide.